SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 To catch these events and convert them into internal alarms, a UA event mapping definition is required.

 For better performance an in-memory map is used to store the alarm type and the internal representation.
 These values are also stored on the filesystem and survive a possible crash or restart of the gateway.
-Cleared alarms will be deleted.
+When the alarm is cleared then its entry is removed from the in-memory map.

 The size of the map can be adjusted by several parameters in the configuration file.
 With `maxEntries` you can specify the expected number of alarms at the same time, and it is hard-connected with the `maxBloatFactor`.